 This is a TEC "Practitioner" course – consequently it incorporates "train-the-trainer".

-Students attending this course, and successfully undertaking the ‘hands-on’ workshops, will receive a training certificate containing ASEQ and TEC logos
+Students attending this course, and successfully undertaking the ‘hands-on’ workshops, will receive a training certificate containing ASEQ and TEC logos.
+The qualification gained will be recognized by the global aero engine manufacturers.

 Individual who successfully complete the course will -